tobycollins/IPPE/README.md

 ## Demos
 We give two demo functions for running IPPE.

 The first demo: IPPE_demo1, shows how to use IPPE to solve a perspective camera's pose with a plane and a single image using ransac-based feature matching.
 Two feature methods are supported, which are affine-sift (ASIFT) and SURF.
 Other can be easily added.
 This demo loops through a set of 5 images and computes the camera's pose relative to the plane for each image.

+The second demo: IPPE_demo2, shows and example of using IPPE to solve a camera's pose with a plane and simulated point correspondences.

-We show results with IPPE, and with nonlinear refinement using the gold standard method of Levenberg Marquardt (LM).
+ In the demos we show results with IPPE, and the poses you get by nonlinear refinement using the gold standard method of Levenberg Marquardt (LM).
 This optimises the reprojection error, which produces statically optimal results for I.I.D Gaussian measurement noise, but is about two orders of magnitude slower than IPPE, and it often gives poses that are virtually indistinguishable to IPPE.
 On a modern desktop machine IPPE typically computes poses in under 0.2ms with Matlab code, with comparable accuracy to LM (which can take up to 10ms).
 C++ code is coming, which will be significantly faster.
 IPPE is the fastest method available for solving the problem with comparable accuracy to LM.

-The second demo: IPPE_demo2, shows and example of using IPPE to solve a camera's pose with a plane and simulated point correspondences.

 ## Dependencies
 This package requires the Affine SIFT (ASIFT) library for affine-invariant SIFT matching: http://www.ipol.im/pub/art/2011/my-asift/ This is easy to compile with cmake, and you should put the executable demo_ASIFT in the demo_ASIFT_src folder.